Rose O'Neill (Irish noblewoman): Donnell Ballagh O'Cahan

 Following the end of the Nine Years' War, a land rights dispute emerged between Tyrone and O'Cahan.
 The government sided with O'Cahan and provided funds for his lawsuit, intentionally using his hostility towards Tyrone to orchestrate the latter's undoing.
 Rose's marriage was also utilised to separate Tyrone and O'Cahan.
-It seems O'Cahan was never divorced from Mary which created enmity between him and Tyrone.
+It seems O'Cahan was never legally divorced from Mary which created enmity between him and Tyrone.
 George Montgomery, the new Protestant Bishop of Derry, encouraged O'Cahan to leave Rose and return to his first wife, writing to Lord Deputy Arthur Chichester on 4 March 1607: "the breach between [O'Cahan] and his landlord [the Earl of Tyrone] will be the greater by means of [the Earl's] daughter, his reputed wife, whom he has resolved to leave, having a former wife lawfully married to him."

 O'Cahan repudiated his marriage to Rose in March 1607 and remarried to another woman.
 Tyrone had asked for her dowry back in the event of a divorce, but O'Cahan retained it.
 It is possible that the couple had children, as after O'Cahan was arrested in 1608, Chichester suggested placing O'Cahan's eldest son with the Provost of Trinity College.
-Sources do not mention Rose after 1607.
+Sources do not mention Rose after 1607, and there are no references connecting her with the Flight of the Earls.

+There is a report of Tyrone's daughter—"very beautiful... marriageable and greatly admired"—with him in Rome in 1615.
+It is not clear whether this woman participated in the Flight or travelled to the Continent at a different time.
+Aodh mac Aingil wrote a poem ascribed to Tyrone's late son Hugh O'Neill, 4th Baron Dungannon, which is addressed to a Brigid O'Neill.
+Paul Walsh stated it was "extremely probable" that Brigid was the same "greatly admired" daughter.
+Micheline Kerney Walsh agreed with this, and presumes Brigid was on the Flight.
+John McCavitt notes that, as the fate of Rose is unknown, it is possible she was the "greatly admired" daughter.